As Tennessee, others target drag shows, many wonder: Why?

 “Drag is not a threat to anyone.
 It makes no sense to be criminalizing or vilifying drag in 2023,” said Lawrence La Fountain-Stokes, a professor of culture and gender studies at the University of Michigan and author of “Translocas: The Politics of Puerto Rican Drag and Trans Performance.”

-“It is a space where people explore their identities,” said La Fountain-Stokes, who has done drag himself.
+“It is a space where people explore their identities,” said La Fountain-Stokes.
 “But it is also a place where people simply make a living.
 Drag is a job.
 Drag is a legitimate artistic expression that brings people together, that entertains, that allows certain individuals to explore who they are and allows all of us to have a very nice time.
 So it makes literally no sense for legislators, for people in government, to try to ban drag.”

-Drag does not typically involve nudity or stripping, which are more common in the separate art of burlesque.
-Explicitly sexual and profane language is common in drag performances, but such content is avoided when children are the target audience.
-At shows meant for adults, venues or performers generally warn beforehand about age-inappropriate content.

-The word “drag” does not appear in the Tennessee bill.
-Instead, it changes the definition of adult cabaret in Tennessee’s law to mean “adult-oriented performances that are harmful to minors.”
-It also says “male or female impersonators” now fall under adult cabaret among topless dancers, go-go dancers, exotic dancers and strippers.
+Under the Tennessee bill, the words “drag show” are not explicitly stated.
+Instead, the legislation changes the definition of adult cabaret in Tennessee’s law to mean “adult-oriented performances that are harmful to minors.”
+The bill also says that “male or female impersonators” now fall under adult cabaret among topless dancers, go-go dancers, exotic dancers and strippers.

-The bill then bans adult cabaret from public property or anywhere minors might be present.
+The proposal also bans adult cabaret from taking place on public property or any place where minors might be present.
 It threatens performers with a misdemeanor charge, or a felony if it’s a repeat offense.

-The bill has raised concerns that it could be used to target transgender people, but sponsors say that is not the intent.

-The Tennessee Pride Chamber, a business advocacy group, predicted that “selective surveillance and enforcement” will lead to court challenges and “massive expenses” as governments defend an unconstitutional law that will harm the state’s brand.

-“Tourism, which contributes significantly to our state’s growth and well-being, may well suffer from boycotts disproportionately affecting members of our community who work in Tennessee’s restaurants, arts, and hospitality industries,” chamber President Brian Rosman wrote in an email to The Associated Press.
-“Corporations will not continue to expand or relocate here if their employees — and their recruits — don’t feel safe or welcomed in Tennessee.”

-John Camp, a Pride organizer in Knoxville, said the event in Tennessee’s third-largest city will be somber this October — describing it as “more of a march than a celebration.”
-There were 100 drag performers last year, he said, but he is unsure how many can participate this year.

-Several other states, including Idaho, Kentucky, North Dakota, Montana, Oklahoma and Utah, are considering similar bans.
+Several other states, including Idaho, North Dakota, Montana and Oklahoma, are considering similar bans.
 And the Arkansas governor recently signed a bill that puts new restrictions on “adult-oriented” performances.
 It originally targeted drag shows but was scaled back following complaints of anti-LGBTQ discrimination.

 “I find it irresponsible to create a law based on a complete lack of understanding and determined willful misinterpretation of what drag actually is,” Montana state Rep. Connie Keogh said in February during floor debate.
 “It is part of the cultural fabric of the LGBTQ+ community and has been around for centuries.”

+Lee has 10 days to sign the Tennessee bill, but that countdown doesn’t start until top legislative leaders send him the legislation, which could take a few days.

-Tennessee state Sen. Jack Johnson, the Republican sponsor, says his bill addresses “sexually suggestive drag shows” that are inappropriate for children.
+Senate Majority Leader Jack Johnson, the legislation’s Republican sponsor, says it addresses “sexually suggestive drag shows” that are inappropriate for children.

+Drag does not typically involve nudity or stripping, which are more common in the separate art of burlesque.
+Explicitly sexual and profane language is common in drag performances, but such content is avoided when children are the target audience, such as at drag story hours.
+At shows meant for adults, venues or performers generally warn beforehand about age-inappropriate content.

+“Drag is a longstanding, celebratory form of entertainment and a meaningful source of employment for many across the state,” Sarah Warbelow, legal director for the Human Rights Campaign, said in a statement last week.
+“Yet, rather than focus on actual policy issues facing Tennesseans, politicians would rather spend their time and effort misconstruing age-appropriate performances at a library to pass as many anti-LGBTQ+ bills as they can.”

-Months ago, organizers of a Pride festival in Jackson, west of Nashville, came under fire for hosting a drag show in a park.
+Months ago, organizers of a Pride festival in Jackson, west of Nashville, began receiving online threats and criticism for hosting a drag show in a park.
 A legal complaint spearheaded by a Republican state representative sought to prevent the show, but organizers reached a settlement to hold it indoors, with an age restriction.

 And in Chattanooga, false allegations of child abuse spread online after far-right activists posted video of a child feeling a female performer’s sequined costume.
 Online commentators falsely said the performer was male, and it has gone on to be used as a rationale to ban children from drag shows.

-“Rather than focus on actual policy issues facing Tennesseans, politicians would rather spend their time and effort misconstruing age-appropriate performances at a library to pass as many anti-LGBTQ+ bills as they can,” Sarah Warbelow, legal director for the Human Rights Campaign, said in a statement last week.

-At times, the vitriol has become violence.
-Protesters, some of them armed, threw rocks and smoke grenades at one another outside a drag event in Oregon last year.

-The Tennessee drag bill marks the second major proposal targeting LGBTQ people that lawmakers in the state have passed this year.
+The drag bill marks the second major proposal targeting LGBTQ people that Tennessee lawmakers have passed this legislative session.
 Last week, lawmakers approved legislation that bans most gender-affirming care.
-Lee also signed that bill into law on Thursday.
+Lee says he plans on signing the bill.

+Tennessee has introduced more anti-LGBTQ bills than any other state since 2015, according to the Human Rights Campaign.

 Lee said it is “ridiculous” to compare the photo to “sexualized entertainment in front of children.”
 When asked for specific examples of inappropriate drag shows taking place in front of children, Lee did not cite any, only pointing to a nearby school building and saying he was concerned about protecting children.